Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Related Work

 {\bf Learning with partial labels:} In detection, knowledge distillation~\cite{Hinton2014distill} can help to find missing annotations.
-The basic idea is to treat the predicted boxes of a model as new annotations.
-In~\cite{Radosavovic2017data}, predictions from multiple transformations of unlabeled data were merged to generate new training annotations.
+The basic idea is to treat the predicted boxes of a model as ground-truths.
+Predictions from multiple transformations of unlabeled data were merged to generate new training annotations in~\cite{Radosavovic2017data}.
 Prior knowledge can also help to infer reliable missing annotations.
+Niitani \etal~\cite{Niitani2019sample} introduced part-aware sampling that assumes an object (car) must contain its parts (tire).
 Jin \etal~\cite{Jin2018mining} mined hard negative and positive proposals from unlabeled videos based on the prior that object proposals should be continuous across frames.
-Niitani \etal~\cite{Niitani2019sample} introduced part-aware sampling based on the fact that an object (car) must contain its parts (tire).
+Cai \etal~\cite{Cai2020harvest} iteratively mined missing annotations from DeepLesion with active learning by asking doctors to annotate a small portion of images.
 Wang \etal~\cite{Wang2019missing} propagated 2D annotations to adjacent slices to mine missing annotations in DeepLesion.
-In our framework, besides applying a similar strategy as \cite{Wang2019missing}, we also exploit prior knowledge of intra-patient lesion correspondence and cross-dataset knowledge distillation to find reliable and uncertain missing annotations.
+In our framework, besides applying a similar strategy as \cite{Wang2019missing}, we also leverage prior knowledge of intra-patient lesion correspondence and cross-dataset knowledge distillation to find reliable and uncertain missing annotations.